Namzaric Approval History

 Common side effects include headache, diarrhea, and dizziness.

-FDA Approval History for Namzaric
+Development History and FDA Approval Process for Namzaric

 |Dec 24, 2014||Actavis and Adamas Announce FDA Approval of Namzaric (memantine/donepezil) for Alzheimer's Disease|